haski007/crm_bot/README.md

 ## History:
 * All purchases that were made for today
 * The ability to delete any purchase
+## Storage
+* The ability to track quantity of all of your products at stock at this moment
+* Bot Warns you if quantity of product is less than 10
 ## Future features:
 * Statistics for whole month
 * Statistics which product sells best and which sells least